Innuendo

 Written by Queen

 An early demo version featuring Freddie on lead vocals and Brian on backing vocals.
-The percussion sounds like it was provided by a drum machine, and it sounds as though John's bass is present.
+The percussion sounds like it was provided by a Korg Synthesizer (programmed on an Apple Mac II), and it sounds as though John's bass is also present.
 Freddie's vocals are very similar to the final version.
 Brian's guide vocals can be slightly heard in the background.
 An interesting working version of the track.

 Written by Queen

-This track premired at the 16th International Fan Club Convention in Prestatyn.
-Allerton Hill Studios, mid-1990.
-With drum machine and Brian May's original bass and guide vocal (no Freddie, nor choruses).
+This track premiered at the 16th International Fan Club Convention in Prestatyn.
+This was recorded in Allerton Hill Studios, mid-1990 with a drum machine and Brian May's original bass and guide vocal (no Freddie, nor choruses).

 Written by Queen